jopemachine-arvis/arvis-stuff/paper/materials/1_the_reason_that_i_started_to_make_arvis.md

-# The reason that I started to make Arvis
+# The reason that I started to making Arvis

 * Lots of alfred-workflows works in `cross-platform`.
 I always felt like I wanted to use Alfred's workflow when I used another OS.